-Paris Hilton Goes Practically Nude In Outfit Made Of Strings Tied Together On Instagram
+Paris Hilton Goes Practically Nude On Instagram In Outfit Made Of Strings Tied Together

 Paris Hilton shared a brand new Instagram GIF that showed her going practically nude in an interesting outfit.
 She added an interesting filter to the video, which made it look as though her outfit was melting off her body.
 Paris stood with her legs apart and her back facing the camera, as she sported an outfit that was comprised of tons of strings that tied in a bow on the back of her arms and legs.
-She placed her hands together, and perhaps her hands were tied behind her back but it’s hard to know for sure.
+She placed her hands together, and perhaps her hands were tied behind her back, but it’s hard to know for sure.
 Her hair was slicked back and worn down, as Paris exuded a bit of a gothic vibe with black lipstick.

 In addition, Hilton shared another photo earlier today where she sported a leather bikini set.
 The top was structured with straps, while the bottoms were high-cut.
 She Photoshopped herself laying on top of the side of planet Earth, with the moon in the backdrop.
-A sparkly filter made it looks as though stars were falling down the photo from the sky.
+A sparkly filter made it look as though stars were falling down the photo from the sky.
 This update has been viewed over 402,000 times in the past 13 hours.
 Paris had a serene look in the photo, as she looked down and placed her hands on her head.
-Her hair looked great too, as she wore it in loose waves.
+Her hair looked great too, wearing it in loose waves.
 Her Chanel bracelet was also clearly visible on her left wrist.

 Previously, Paris opened up to Girlfriend Magazine about her growth from being a party icon, TV personality to a businesswoman.